-A home gym is a convenient hobby
+A home gym can quickly become a convenient hobby.

 Perhaps the most overlooked aspect of a home gym (and slightly counter to some of the points above) is that it doesn’t have to be a serious activity all of the time.
 With the equipment and space available to you whenever you want, your fitness can become something of a hobby rather than a grueling chore.